ibm-cloud-docs/codeengine/cmd_defs.md

 <dd>The name of a resource group to use for authentication for the service bindings of this project.
 A service ID is created with Operator and Manager roles for all services in this resource group.
 Use `"*"` to specify all resource groups in this account.
 This value is *optional*.
 </dd>
 <dt>`--binding-service-id`, `--bsid`</dt>
-<dd>The ID of a Service ID to use for authentication for the service bindings of this project.
+<dd>The ID of a service ID to use for authentication for the service bindings of this project.
 This service ID must have the Operator role and an appropriate service role for one or more service instances, service types, or resource groups.
 This value is *optional*.
 </dd>
 </dl>